unreal4u/pid/README.md

     * PHPUnit testing
     * Documentation improved (Created this README actually)
     * More examples

 * 1.3.1:
     * Script now set itself a maximum execution time

+* 1.4.0:
+    * Class is now compatible with composer

 Contact the author
 -------